Skip to main content

 Custom incremental loading with pipeline state

-The pipeline state is a Python dictionary which gets committed atomically with the data; you can set values in it in your resources and on next pipeline run, request them back.
+The pipeline state is a Python dictionary that gets committed atomically with the data; you can set values in it in your resources and on the next pipeline run, request them back.

-The pipeline state is in principle scoped to the resource - all values of the state set by resource are private and isolated from any other resource.
-You can also access the source-scoped state which can be shared across resources.
+The pipeline state is, in principle, scoped to the resource - all values of the state set by a resource are private and isolated from any other resource.
+You can also access the source-scoped state, which can be shared across resources.
 You can find more information on pipeline state here.

 For the purpose of preserving the "last value" or similar loading checkpoints, we can open a dlt state dictionary with a key and a default value as below.
 When the resource is executed and the data is loaded, the yielded resource data will be loaded at the same time with the update to the state.